Skip to main content

 2. Skills and Knowledge: Learning computer science requires students to use and build on their reasoning and problem-solving skills.
 We will measure logical thinking and any related math skills for the course you will be teaching.

-This link will load all pretests and posttests associated with your courses.
-You can switch courses using the drop-down menu at the top:
+This link will take you to the Handouts tool, which includes printable versions the Pretests and Posttests associated with your Courses.
+You can switch Courses using the dropdown menu at the top:

-Screenshot showing the dropdown menu to click on to switch courses
+Screenshot showing the Handouts tool with an arrow pointing to the dropdown menu to click on to switch courses

 Assigning Pretests and Posttests

-To assign a pre or posttest assessment to your students, first find a Playlist for your course below, then assign using the blue Assign Playlist button:
+To assign a Pretest or Posttest assessment to your students, first find a Playlist for your course below, then assign using the blue Assign Playlist button:

 Screenshot showing the Assign Playlist button